ton-community/ton-docs/docs/contribute/guidelines.md

 ## Style Guide

-- **Writing Tone -** Learn Tutorials are written by community contributors for their peers.
+- **Writing Tone -** Tutorials are written by community contributors for their peers.
-  As such, we recommend creating a tone of inclusion and interaction throughout the tutorial.
-Use words such as “we”, “us”, “our”, for example “We have successfully deployed our contract”.
-When providing direct instructions feel free to use “you”, “your”, etc. For example,*“*Your file should look like this:*”*.
+  - As such, we recommend creating a tone of inclusion and interaction throughout the tutorial.
+Use words such as “we”, “us”, “our”
+    - _For example_ “We have successfully deployed our contract”.
+  - When providing direct instructions feel free to use “you”, “your”, etc.
+    - _For example_ *“*Your file should look like this:*”*.
 - **Use Markdown properly** throughout your tutorial.
 Refer to [GitHub's markdown guide](https://guides.github.com/features/mastering-markdown/) as well as the [sample tutorial structure](/contribute/sample-tutorial).
 - **Do not use pre-formatted text for emphasis**, *for example* :
     - ❌ "TON counter `smart contract` named `counter.fc`" is incorrect.